 “Whistling, whirling, twisting, turning, soaring, swirling, chasing, churning, whipping, whisking…” he sang, as only an uninhibited, happy 8-year-old can sing—with passion and off tune.

-The song’s words took me back to the vitality of the river that escorted our family down a Holiday Expedition’s river trip last July through the Gates of Lodore on the Green River.
+The song’s words took me back to the vitality of the river that escorted our family down a Holiday Expedition’s family rafting trip last July through the Gates of Lodore on the Green River.
 While researching the trip for an article I was writing on it for Park City Magazine, I had discovered that John Wesley Powell, who made a historic descent on this river in rigid wooden boats in 1869, named this stretch of Green River, The Gates of Lodore

 Apparently he was familiar with a poem written by the 19th-century poet Robert Southey, who captured the river’s caprice in a rambling poem of adjectives not that unlike my son’s piano song: “… And thumping and plumping and bumping and jumping… And dashing and flashing and splashing and clashing…And this way the water comes down at Lodore.”